-The board of directors have collective responsibility and legal obligation to promote the interests of the Company, and are collectively responsible for defining corporate governance arrangements.
-Ultimate responsibility for the quality of, and approach to, corporate governance lies with the board.
-The Group holds board meetings at least four times each complete financial year and at other times as and when required.
+As a Board the directors have collective responsibility and legal obligation to promote the interests of the Company, and are collectively responsible for defining corporate governance arrangements.
+Ultimate responsibility for the quality of, and approach to, corporate governance lies with the Board.
+The Company holds Board meetings at least four times each complete financial year and at other times as and when required.

-Following the resignation on 12 November 2019 of Geoffrey McNamara as an independent non-executive director and chairman of the board the Company currently has four directors (see below), one of whom is deemed to be an independent non-executive director for the purposes of corporate governance.
-The board of directors intends to undertake a search for an additional independent non-executive director and will update the market accordingly in due course.
+Following the resignation on 12 November 2019 of Geoffrey McNamara as an independent non-executive director and Chairman the Board comprised four directors, one of whom was deemed to be an independent non-executive director for the purpose of corporate governance (being myself (Edward Bowie, Chairman)).
+Following the appointment of Andrew Chubb as a non-executive director on 07 October 2020 the Board currently comprises five directors (see below), two of whom are deemed to be independent non-executive directors for the purpose of corporate governance (being myself (Edward Bowie, Chairman) and Andrew Chubb).

-The board consists of the following members:
+As at the date of this report the Board consists of the following members: